eesuhn/notable/README.md

 ## Note-Taking App
-A note-taking app that utilizes `SharedPreferences` allows the user to record notes.
+A note-taking app that utilizes `SharedPreferences` allows the user to record notes
 - Create a note with a button/ drop-down menu
 - Delete a note by long pressing
 - Edit note